Native American History for Kids - Northeast Indians Illustration

 Who were the Three Sisters?
 What were the Snow Snake Games?
 How do you play Butterfly Hide and Sep and the Moccasin Pebble Game?
 Why was the League of Nations so unusual?
 What was wampum?
 What was considered good manners.
 How did they live?
 Did kids go to school?
 Find out here.
-Welcome to the Northeast Woodland Native Americans in Olden Times.
+Welcome to the Northeast Woodland Indians in Olden Times.

 There is a huge geographic area in the northeastern part of the United States that is known as the Woodlands.
 The Woodlands include all five great lakes - Lake Ontario, Erie, Huron, Michigan, and Superior - as well as the Finger Lakes and the Saint Lawrence River.